- a group of people related by blood or marriage.

 As your children grow, you can be even more adventurous with your activities – teenage children love the chance to try out a safari by mokoro, a traditional dug-out canoe, or to experience the suspense of a night drive in private concessions.
 Tracking, with a expert guide, is also possible and a great activity for older children.
 Being older and more independent means you have more choice when selecting lodges and camps too – you might consider splitting the family up across two tents rather than all sharing one family tent or room for example.
 Both Ker & Downey Camps and Desert & Delta Camps, among others, offer family friendly units where you can be accommodated together if you like.
 Victoria Falls makes an excellent extension to a safari in Botswana.

 Zambia in another good option for families seeking something a bit unusual.
 We have a selection of private safari houses for exclusive use.
 These are ideal for friends travelling together (two families) or an extended family group and they combine wonderfully with an extension to Victoria Falls with all its exciting excursions or to Lake Malawi for beach time and watersports.
 Zambia tends to be better suited to families with teens as part of the experience is the wide range of activities from night safaris and walking in South Luangwa to canoe safaris in the Lower Zambezi (age restrictions apply).

 Victoria Falls is a fabulous family stopover with boat trips, helicopter flights and ziplining among the many activities on offer.
-We like to combine Victoria Falls with a safari in Hwange - Hwange can be reached by road in about 3 hours and offers sensational game viewing.
+We like to combine Victoria Falls with a safari in Hwange.
 Chobe in Botswana can also be reached by road very easily from Victoria Falls - combining all 3 destinations makes for a wonderful family trip.
 It is also possible to fly between safari destinations, depending on your budget.
 Lake Kariba and Mana Pools are other incredibly exciting options.